moeinhe83/Exercises-part-1-14/README.md

 Program description ===> 14th Exercise

-Example ===> Write A Program That Displays The Following Tuple In Order And Then displays the reverse:
+Example ===> Write A Program That Displays The Following Tuple In Order And Then Displays The Reverse:

 A => (3, 4, 5, 2, 1, 7, 8, 9, 6, 10)